 Our busy friend from “The Cold View” had another review in the Chronicles of Chaos.
 He also spread word about blockstudio talking with the Decibel Magazin in his distinctive metal-gentleman-like manner.
 Much appreciated.
 We also like to thank Thorbjorn Sigberg for willingly but unknowingly licensing the somewhat kitschy picture above.

-That being sad, the control room also will get bigger.
+And our control room will also get bigger.
 This includes the inevitable positioning of our listening monitors along the roll axis in hope for a better listening situation (than before).
 In the main recording room we will lay some wooden laminate on the floor.
 We will also take some more care in terms of the overall look and feel of the room, maybe we will even do some painting.
-All in all the rebuilding will take some weeks if not month so stay tuned until we will return (to the recording business – creating and mixing will never stop).
+All in all the rebuilding will take some weeks if not month so stay tuned until we’ll return (back to recording business – because creating and mixing will never stop).

 Re-Release of D-SO classic, some links, some plans

 Those who followed the development of our references so far might have noticed the mentioning of a project called Deutsch-SüdOst, or D-SO.
 Its one and only release “Heimatherz” was remastered in-house around 2010.
 But you couldn’t actually listen to these praised versions and now you can.
 We uploaded all the tracks to our Bandcamp site and made them available for free (though donations are welcomed).
 Composer, creator and producer of “LFO” as of “Heimatherz” is our dear Christian and no other.
 You might find some of his older friends using the project name for social networking purposes but this re-release is about the music only.